davidlazar/PCPL/README.md

 ### Rate it

 Please [rate this entry](http://www.pltgames.com/rate/davidlazar/PCPL) for innovation, completeness, and theme application.
-You'll need to sign in with you Github account.
+You'll need to sign in with your Github account.

 ### Contributing